Anthony Joshua vs. Éric Molina: Fight details

-Main Event

 The opener saw little action, with the highlight being a left hook from Joshua in the final seconds of a round which the champion comfortably won on the scorecards.
 The second round saw much of the same; Molina cautiously backing up as Joshua stalked the American around the ring, with the highlight again coming from the champion–a left uppercut that momentarily stunned Molina.
 Joshua began the third round with more intensity, throwing combination punches as Molina continued to remain on the back foot.
 At the halfway point, Joshua landed a powerful straight right hand to drop Molina to the canvas.
 The challenger beat the referee's count of ten, only for Joshua to pounce on the American with a flurry of punches culminating in a left hook to force the referee to call a halt to the fight.

 Aftermath

 Following Joshua's win, promoter Eddie Hearn brought Wladimir Klitschko into the ring to announce Klitschko as Joshua's next opponent, with the fight scheduled for 29 April 2017 at Wembley Stadium in London.